 - authorizing local emergency service agencies to recover all costs associated with complying with any federal, state, or court-ordered licensing, registration, or testing requirement;

-- a moratorium on unfunded training requirements;
+- a moratorium on unfunded training requirements for volunteer first responders;

 - identifying and funding housing and transportation needs of persons who present a danger to themselves or to the public;